* This is the Professional Version. *

 Blood loss can be acute or chronic.
 Anemia does not develop until several hours after acute blood loss, when interstitial fluid diffuses into the intravascular space and dilutes the remaining RBC mass.
 During the first few hours, however, levels of polymorphonuclear granulocytes, platelets, and, in severe hemorrhage, immature WBCs and normoblasts may rise.
-Chronic blood loss results in anemia if loss is more rapid than can be replaced or, more commonly, if accelerated erythropoiesis depletes body iron stores (see Anemias Caused by Deficient Erythropoiesis: Iron Deficiency Anemia).
+Chronic blood loss results in anemia if loss is more rapid than can be replaced or, more commonly, if accelerated erythropoiesis depletes body iron stores (see Iron Deficiency Anemia).

 Deficient erythropoiesis (see Anemias Caused by Deficient Erythropoiesis) has myriad causes.
 Complete cessation of erythropoiesis results in a decline in RBCs of about 7 to 10%/wk (1%/day).
 Impaired erythropoiesis, even if not sufficient to decrease the numbers of RBCs, often causes abnormal RBC size and shape.

 Excessive hemolysis (see Anemias Caused by Hemolysis) can be caused by intrinsic abnormalities of RBCs or by extrinsic factors, such as the presence of antibodies on their surface, that lead to their early destruction.
 An enlarged spleen sequesters and destroys RBCs more rapidly than normal.
 Some causes of hemolysis deform as well as destroy RBCs.
 Excessive hemolysis does not normally decrease reticulocyte production unless iron or other essential nutrients are depleted.